General Messages > General Topics > Life of Faith

 By faith they passed through the Red Sea as though they were passing through dry land; and the Egyptians, when they attempted it, were drowned.

 In this verse, we again see faith in action.
-The Israelites did not just say: “Lord, I have faith in You, I trust You”, but they acted according to their faith.
+The Israelites did not just say, “Lord, we have faith in You, we trust You.”
+They acted according to their faith.
 The enemy was pursuing them and they were cornered.
+They were hemmed in between the pursuing enemy and the Red Sea.
 There was no way out.
 Death seemed certain.
-They were hemmed in between the pursuing enemy and the Red Sea.
-But what seemed impossible was accomplished because God intervened.
-And the Israelites went forth and walked on dry land.
+But God intervened.
+What seemed impossible became possible.
+The Israelites went forth in faith as instructed by God through Moses, and they “went through the midst of the sea on the dry land, and the waters were like a wall to them on their right hand and on their left” (Exod.
+14:13-18, 21-22).
 God does intervene as He sees fit, even in seemingly impossible situations.

 But look at the contrast.
 The Egyptians attempted to cross the Red Sea as the children of Israel did and all of them drowned.
 We must therefore not think that by merely following the external actions of others, we will obtain similar results.
-There is no guarantee that this will be the case.
 Faith is a moral response to God and what He requires of our lives.
-Just imitating the outward responses of others may not yield the same results.
-It may even be disastrous as was the experience of the Egyptians.
+Just imitating the outward responses of others may not yield similar outcome.
+In fact, the outcome could be disastrous, as in the case of the Egyptians.

 I would now like to consider with you different kinds of testing and outworking of faith.
-I will start with Hebrews 11:29-40.
+Let us look at Hebrews 11:29-40.

 Hebrews 11:29-40